hamzasclone2/EECS-448/Lab7/README.md

-Note: Takes in input file just fine, doesn't output anything into output file
-      Prints it out in terminal instead
+Note: Takes in input file just fine, doesn't output anything into output file, prints it out in terminal instead